thedeetch/thedeetch.github.io/_posts/2015-02-03-Prettify-YARN-Web-UI.md

 Working with Hadoop at my day job is exciting.
 There is a lot of velocity in the ecosystem and constant improvement in the tools we use.

 [YARN](http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html) is a workload manager we use for our Hadoop clusters.
-It does it job and does it well.
+It does its job and does it well.

 I do have a bunch of beefs...